alxroyer/CLI/README.txt

 USE
   Write CLI definitions in XML files.
-  Generate native code thanks to the XSL stylesheet.
+  Generate native code thanks to the cli2cpp.py and cli2java.py transformation tool.
   Compile and link with the library.
   Enjoy...